The history of Ayahuasca

 Used by South American tribes for hundreds, or perhaps even thousands of years, Ayahuasca was always a largely treasured alignment treatment.
 While many South American tribes and indigenous people use this brew for its philosophical and cosmological uses, it’s also used as a medicinal treatment.

 Ayahuasca has an impact on consciousness, impacting how conscious a person is for up to six hours with the effects beginning half an hour after consumption and beginning to peak after a couple of hours.
 This brew also impacts the cardiovascular system, increasing heart rate and blood pressure, there’s also the risk of severe psychological stress occurring.
-It is sometimes also used for its purging properties, as it can cause intense vomiting and diarrhea, which can be used to clear people of worms or other parasites.
+It is sometimes used for its purging properties, as it can cause intense vomiting and diarrhea, which can be used to clear people of worms or other parasites.

 In the early 16th century, missionaries of the Christian faith from Portugal and Spain encountered indigenous people in South America using ayahuasca; they called it ‘the work of the devil’.